VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

            vctl start --tag master_driver

    c.
-Verify listener agent in downstream VOLTTRON instance is able to receive the messages. downstream volttron instance's volttron.log should display device data scrapped by master driver agent in upstream volttron instance
+Verify listener agent in downstream VOLTTRON instance can receive the messages.
+      The downstream volttron instance's volttron.log should display device data scrapped by the master driver agent in the upstream volttron instance.

 6. Open ports and https service if needed
    On Redhat based systems ports used by RabbitMQ (defaults to 5671, 15671 for